Thanks for emailing that article!

 Biomarkers could help doctors learn sooner if a treatment is working or not, helping them to treat glaucoma patients more effectively.

 The more we understand about biomarkers the closer we are to discovering the root causes of the disease—and the cure.

 The team is continuing their investigations and validating and testing the new biomarkers through clinical testing.

-In addition to funding the Catalyst for a Cure Biomarker Initiative, The Cure is in Sight Campaign will also provide funding to ensure future collaborative research programs.
+In addition to funding the Catalyst for a Cure Biomarker Initiative, The Cure is in Sight Campaign will also provide funding for the next collaborative research consortium focused on vision restoration.